Pediatric Anesthesiology Fellowship

 - Thursday: Resident Conference, 6:45 to 7:15 a.m. (optional)

 The fellows are expected to attend these conferences on a regular basis.
-Each fellow will be expected to present a topic of interest for three to four of the Friday morning conferences and to participate in PBLD sessions held monthly on Mondays.
-Each fellow will team up with a faculty member once to construct and lead a Monday PBLD session.
+Each fellow will be expected to present a topic of interest for two of the Friday morning conferences and to participate in 1st Friday Fellow Small Group.
+Pediatric Cath Conference is held Mondays from 4:30 to 5:30 p.m. and fellows are encouraged to participate.

 Oral Board Course

-Yearly, a six to eight week interactive oral board course is offered to the fellows in the evenings in the Spring leading up to the oral board exam.
+Yearly, a six to eight week interactive oral board course is offered to the fellows in the evenings in the Winter leading up to the oral board exam.
 This is led by various members of the faculty in each anesthesia subspecialty, and also includes faculty who are national oral board examiners.
+We have five oral board examiners in the department.

 All fellows have ready access to intra-departmental, campus-wide and Internet computer facilities to assist with literature searches, research activities, lecture presentations, and self-paced programmed education.
 A fellows' office, immediately adjacent to the operating rooms, is equipped with a study carrel and a computer for each fellow.
 Our library maintains an up-to-date collection of computer assisted interactive educational software programs.
 On our internal website we have rotation goals and objectives, educational material, pertinent journal articles and clinical guidelines.
 Computer facilities are available 24 hours a day to allow fellows free access to the latest methods of education in anesthesia.
 The department has a staff of computer specialists with expertise in educational software, word processing, data storage and retrieval, statistical analysis, and multimedia presentation techniques.
 Fellows are encouraged to utilize these facilities to assist in research endeavors and to supplement the more traditional didactic and clinically based educational experiences.